drockparashar/githubConnector/README.md

-# � SourceSense GitHub App
+# GitHub App

-A powerful application that extracts metadata from GitHub repositories and transforms it into a standardized format.
-Built with Application SDK for robust workflow management and intelligent metadata extraction.
+A powerful application that extracts metadata from GitHub repositories and transforms it into a standardize Atlan format.
+Built with Atlan's Application SDK for robust workflow management and intelligent metadata extraction.

 ## Prerequisites